Couvent des Feuillants

 To the left, the alignment of the buildings and the passage along the cloister wall correspond to the axis of the present-day rue de Castiglione.
 The central path through the garden, at right angles to this axis, corresponds to the line of the present-day rue du Mont-Thabor.

-The royal monastery of Saint-Bernard, better known as the Couvent des Feuillants or Les Feuillants Convent, was a Feuillant nunnery or convent in Paris, behind what is now numbers 229—235 rue Saint-Honoré, near its corner with rue de Castiglione.
+The royal monastery of Saint-Bernard, better known as the Couvent des Feuillants or Les Feuillants Convent, was a Feuillant convent in Paris, behind what is now numbers 229—235 rue Saint-Honoré, near its corner with rue de Castiglione.
 It was founded in 1587 by Henry III of France.
 Its church was completed in 1608 and dedicated to Saint Bernard of Clairvaux.

-The nunnery was secularised and nationalised in the decrees of 13 and 16 May 1790 and became notable as the meeting place of the Feuillant Club.
+The convent was secularised and nationalised in the decrees of 13 and 16 May 1790 and became notable as the meeting place of the Feuillant Club.
 Jacques-Louis David used the nave of the convent's church as a studio for his painting The Tennis Court Oath.
 Most of the complex was then demolished under the French Consulate, leaving only the guesthouses at 229—235 rue Saint-Honoré (built in 1776 by Jacques Denis Antoine and classed as a historic monument in 1987) and the outline of its church's apse, which can be discerned in the courtyard of one of the guesthouses.